SirTenzin/crossover-reset/README.md

 # crossover-trial-renew

-A tool which resets the crossover trial in order to achieve using crossover for free.
+A tool which resets the crossover trial in order to achieve using crossover for free, practically acting as a way to crack crossover.
-Built upon santaklouse's CrossOver.sh with the latest patch.
+Built upon santaklouse's CrossOver.sh.

 Run the following command in terminal: